 4.1 This Chapter provides a brief overview of the important aspects of land use planning in the context of this Guidance.
-A more detailed review of the land use planning system in the UK is provided in Essential Environment10, a regularly updated online and hardcopy service provided by Environmental Protection UK.
-Information may also be obtained from the Government's various specialist websites (e.g.www.laqm.defra.gov.uk)
+A more detailed review of the land use planning system in the UK is provided in Essential Environment14, a regularly updated online and hardcopy service provided by Environmental Protection UK.
+Information may also be obtained from the Government's various specialist websites (e.g. www.laqm.defra.gov.uk).

-Level Relevant Documentation National National Planning Policy Framework Planning Practice Guidance Air Quality Strategy 2007 Regional Regional Air Quality Strategy (for example the Mayor's Air Quality Stratergy in London) Local Local Development Framework (LDF), Supplementary Planning Documents (SPD), Air Quality Action Plans, Local Air Quality Guidance, Neighbourhood Plans

-- 4.2 The 2008 Planning Act11 introduced a change in the planning consent regime for major or 'nationally significant' infrastructure projects, for example energy, transport, water and waste.
-The Localism Act 2011 makes a number of amendments to the Planning Act concerning consent for infrastructure planning which is now the responsibility of the Major Infrastructure Planning Unit. - 4.3 Local authorities retain the responsibility for decisions on all other developments.
+4.2 The 2008 Planning Act15 introduced a change in the planning consent regime for major or 'nationally significant' infrastructure projects, for example energy, transport, water and waste.
+The Localism Act 2011 makes a number of amendments to the Planning Act concerning consent for infrastructure planning which is now the responsibility of the Major Infrastructure Planning Unit.

+4.3 Local authorities at district, county and unitary level retain the responsibility for decisions on all other developments except where the Secretary of State determines those applications subject to Appeal.
 In arriving at a decision about a specific proposed development the local planning authority is required to achieve a balance between economic, social and environmental considerations.
 For this reason, appropriate consideration of issues such as air quality, noise and visual amenity is necessary.
-In terms of air quality, particular attention should be paid to: - the potential for the development to give rise to breaches of the national air quality objectives and of EU Limit Values^{12,13} - whether the development will materially affect any air quality action plan or strategy, and - the overall degradation in local air quality. - 4.4 It is also important to consider whether the development will introduce new public exposure into an area of existing poor air quality.
+In terms of air quality, particular attention should be paid to:

+- compliance with national air quality objectives and of EU Limit Values^{16,17}; - whether the development will materially affect any air quality action plan or strategy; - the overall degradation (or improvement) in local air quality; or - whether the development will introduce new public exposure into an area of existing poor air quality.

-- 4.5 The National Planning Policy Framework (NPPF)/Planning Policy Wales (PPW) sets out planning policy for England and Wales respectively.
-They place a general presumption in favour of sustainable development, stressing the importance of local development plans, and states that the planning system should perform an environmental role to minimise pollution.
+4.4 The National Planning Policy Framework (NPPF) and the Planning Policy Wales (PPW) set out planning policy for England and Wales respectively.
+They place a general presumption in favour of sustainable development, stressing the importance of local development plans, and state that the planning system should perform an environmental role to minimise pollution.
 One of the NPPF twelve core planning principles notes that planning should "contribute to...reducing pollution", whilst PPW includes a core principle that requires respect for environmental limits such that resources are not irrecoverably depleted or the environment irreversibly damaged.
 Both NPPF and PPW recognise that to prevent unacceptable risks from air pollution, planning decisions should ensure that new development is appropriate for its location.
-The policies state that the effects of pollution on health and the sensitivity of the area and the development should be taken into account. - 4.6 The NPPF/PPW states that: "Planning policies should sustain compliance with and contribute towards EU limit values or national objectives for pollutants, taking into account the presence of Air Quality Management Areas and the cumulative impacts on air quality from individual sites in local areas.
-Planning decisions should ensure that any new development in Air Quality Management Areas is consistent with the local air quality action plan". - 4.7 The NPPF is supported by Planning Practice Guidance (PPG), whilst PPW is supported by Technical Advice Notes (TANs) and Supplementary Planning Guidance.
-These include guiding principles on how planning can take account of the impacts of new development on air quality.
-The PPG states that "Defra carries out an annual national assessment of air quality using modelling and monitoring to determine compliance with EU Limit Values" and "It is important that the potential impact of new development on air quality is taken into account ... where the national assessment indicates that relevant limits have been exceeded or are near the limit".
-The role of the local authorities is covered by the LAQM regime, with the guidance stating that local authority Air Quality Action Plans "identify measures that will be introduced in pursuit of the objectives".
-The PPG makes clear that
+The policies state that the effects of pollution on health and the sensitivity of the area and the development should be taken into account.

+4.5 The NPPF/PPW states that: "Planning policies should sustain compliance with and contribute towards EU limit values or national objectives for pollutants, taking into account the presence of Air Quality Management Areas and the cumulative impacts on air quality from individual sites in local areas.
+Planning decisions should ensure that any new development in Air Quality Management Areas is consistent with the local air quality action plan".